 Our Team

 Our writers are mental health practitioners themselves and have spent many years experiencing both the gratification and frustrations associated with working in the field.
 The content that they produce for Online MFT Programs includes their personal perspectives as they researched and enrolled in higher education programs and eventually pursued licensure and careers in their mental health fields of choice.
+The content that they provide is written based on their personal experiences in the mental health space.

 Anna Harris